 Spaying and neutering has been proven to be the most effective and humane way to stop pet overpopulation as well as the senseless deaths of so many adoptable animals.

 Berkshire Humane Society (BHS) wants to be part of the solution to this nationwide problem.
 That’s why we offer several low-cost spay and neuter options for cat and dog owners who are in financial need and who live in Berkshire County and neighboring regions.

 Indoor cat owners can participate in the Cat Spay/Neuter Initiative, or Cat SNIP.
-To sign up for Cat SNIP, stop by the main shelter in Pittsfield or Purradise Feline Adoption Center in Great Barrington to complete a registration form.
+To sign up for Cat SNIP, stop by the main shelter in Pittsfield to complete a registration form.
 The cost is $50 for either spaying or neutering and includes a rabies vaccination.
 Payment is due at the time of registration.

 Once registered, you’ll be given an appointment at a local participating veterinarian.
-On the morning of the appointment, you’ll drop off your cat at either at BHS or Purradise, and staff will transport him/her to the surgery.
+On the morning of the appointment, you’ll drop off your cat at BHS and staff will transport him/her to the surgery.
 You’ll be required to pick up your cat after the surgery.

 Please remember to plan ahead!
 There is often a two month or more wait for a spay or neuter appointment.

 Throughout the year, BHS applies for grants to provide low-cost spaying and neutering events for both cats and dogs.
 These are intended for pet owners with limited financial means.
 Examples include the “100 Cats for Christmas” and “Love a Bull” campaigns that were funded by the ASPCA/Subaru “Share the Love” and the Massachusetts Animal Coalition’s License Plate programs.

 For information about these grant-funded opportunities, please call BHS at +1 (413) 447-7878 for availability.